aragon/taiko-contracts/TEST_TREE.md

-│   │   ├── It approve should emit an event (when currently appointed by a signer listed on creation) │   │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved open
+│   │   ├── It approve should emit an event (when currently appointed by a signer listed on creation) │   │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved being open
-│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute open
-│       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when listed on creation, appointing someone else now)
+│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute being open │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when listed on creation, appointing someone else now)